Why You Want Insurance Part 2: It Protects Your Human Life Value

 Therefore, you are your own greatest asset.

-Your Human Life Economic Value
+What is Human Life Value (HLV)?

 Did you know there is a price on your life?

-Your Ability to Produce
+Human Life Value Represents Your Ability to Produce

 Your human life value calculation is derived from the dollars you earn today.
 Let’s look deeper at the source of your value.